dray92/Google-Foobar/README.md

-ALL CODE IN THIS REPOSITORY ARE FOR EDUCATIONAL PURPOSES ONLY.
+ALL CODE IN THIS REPOSITORY IS FOR EDUCATIONAL PURPOSES ONLY.
 PLEASE DO NOT COPY ANY CODE.

 # Google-Foobar
 Got a chance to solve these 'puzzles'.
 Learn more about this [here](http://thehustle.co/the-secret-google-interview-that-landed-me-a-job).